I am a scientist and communicator all-rounder, with extensive experience translating complex science for positive impact.

 For the last 15 years, I have worked in the communication and sustainability space for not-for-profits, philanthropists, Indigenous ranger groups, government agencies, and research groups in Australia and the Pacific.
 Science, digital storytelling, art, ecology, Indigenous land and sea management, and the effective communication of complex ideas are things that intrigue me.

-I work as a science communicator with Australia's national science agency, CSIRO.
+I currently work as a science communicator with Australia's national science agency, CSIRO.

-Before this, I created communications material for, and about, The Nature Conservancy's work in Solomon Islands and Papua New Guinea.
-I've also worked with Bush Heritage Australia, RMIT University, the Torres Strait Regional Authority's Indigenous Ranger Program, and the Queensland Government.
-I grew up on an isolated sheep and cattle property, and love being in the bush.
-I especially enjoy being the communicator/ roving reporter on multi-week field trips to remote locations.
+Before this, I worked with The Nature Conservancy's work in Solomon Islands and Papua New Guinea, with Bush Heritage Australia, RMIT University, University of Melbourne, the Torres Strait Indigenous Ranger Program, and the Queensland Government.

 I hold a Master of Science (with Distinction) from the University of Melbourne, and a Bachelor of Law (Hons)/ Environmental Science from Griffith University, Queensland.

-In 2018, I did an international fellowship with the GAF/International Specialised Skills Institute.
-I spent the year visiting science-based non-profits, museums, aquaria, and other organisations in Africa, Europe, Canada and the USA, investigating how they communicated their work.
+In 2018, I did an international science communication fellowship through the ISSI.
+For a year, I visited not-for-profits, museums, aquaria, and other science-based organisations in Africa, Europe, Canada and the USA, investigating how they best communicate their work.

 To chat about how we can work together, please email me on kate.c.cranney[at]gmail.com.